Research reports children aged five are filling up on sugar by eating four times more than the recommended daily amount.

 It is thought that sugary drinks, such as fizzy drinks, fruit juice and smoothies account for around 40 per cent of this daily intake, making them a bigger source than cakes, sweets or chocolate.

-Professor of Public Health at Birmingham University, Peymane Adab said that the sugar in fruit juice and smoothies is just as bad for the body as that found in soft drinks and it is wrong to assume they are healthy, just because they contain fruit.
+Professor of Public Health at Birmingham University, Peymane Adab said that the amount of sugar in fruit juice and smoothies is just as bad for the body as that found in soft drinks and it is wrong to assume they are healthy, just because they contain fruit.